-This takes the burden off of the presenter to communicate information while watching the time.
+A competent timekeeper takes the burden from the presenter to communicate information while watching the time.

 Get creative and use a bell or buzzer as a reminder of the agenda schedule.

-Occasionally a member might bring up a topic for discussion that doesn’t fit with the agenda.
+Occasionally, a member might bring up a topic that doesn’t fit with the agenda.

-Keep a flip chart at the front of the room and make note of these outstanding items and follow-up by putting those items on the agenda for the next meeting.
+Keep a flip chart at the front of the room make note of these outstanding items and follow up by putting those items on the agenda for the next meeting.

 Some topics may require a separate meeting so be sure to follow up and schedule a time to discuss.